R-Kanhai/LG_Dashboard/README.md

 ## 🚀 How to Explore

-1. Open the `.pbix` file in Power BI Desktop,
+1. Open the `Logistics Dashbaord.pbix` file in Power BI Desktop,
 2. View the interactive version via the Publish-to-Web link above (no login required)
 3. Use the **Year/Month slicers** at the top of each page to filter the entire report
 4. Click any chart, bar, or point to cross-filter the rest of the page